BradKnowles/value-string/README.md

 if (value.Is(out IPAddress address)) // Calls IPAddress.TryParse.
     Console.WriteLine("The IP address is: {0}", address);

+// If your value is a struct that implements IFormattable, you can avoid
+// boxing by initializing the ValueString using the ValueString.Of method. value = ValueString.Of(1.5);

 // An implicit operator exists converting strings to ValueString instances. value = "1.5";
 ```